HypothesisWorks/hypothesis/CONTRIBUTING.rst

 of these, get in touch and I'll be extremely happy to provide it.

 If however you're feeling really keen and you still want to contribute, go for it.
-It's certainly a lot easier than it used to be.
+It's certainly a lot easier than it used to be!
 You might find it easier to start with one of the extra packages (hypothesis-django could sure use some love from someone who knows Django better than I do), but whatever you do the process is the same.